mes32/metrochrome/README.md

 ===========
 Explore colors at the command line.

-For for command line fiends who need to make some colorful art.
+For for command line fiends who also want to make colorful art.

 Usage
 -----
-To print help...
+To print help screen run:

 `python ./metrochrome.py -help`

-OR
+To convert colors from RGB color space to RGB hexadecimal:

+`python ./metrochrome.py -rgb <red> <green> <blue> -rgbh`

+To convert colors from RGB color space to CMYK color space:

-`python ./metrochrome.py -h`
+`python ./metrochrome.py -rgb <red> <green> <blue> -cmyk`